haglobah/manzanit0.github.io/_drafts/2020-02-16-thoughts-on-microservices.md

 One exaple is Java Transaction API.
 It's better to not handroll this stuff.
 The algorithms are complex.

+Futher comments from FLP:

+> Whatever decision is made, all data managers must make the same decision in
+> order to preserve the consistency of the database (...)

+> The asynchronous commit protocols in current use all seem to have a “window
+> of vulnerability”- an interval of time during the execution of the algorithm
+> in which the delay or inaccessibility of a single process can cause the
+> entire algorithm to wait indefinitely.

+> (..) no completely asynchronous consensus protocol can tolerate even a single
+> unannounced process death (...) it is impossible for one process to tell
+> whether another has died (stopped entirely) or is just running very slowly.

+Link [Impossibility of Distributed Consensus with One Faulty Process][3]

 ## Other notes on consistency

 Usually, if we're talking about transactions in distributed systems, eventual